After high-profile departures, Twitch re-signs streaming star Nickmercs

 Kolcheff announced that he would be streaming exclusively on the Amazon-owned platform today.
 (Twitch is owned by Amazon, whose founder, Jeff Bezos, owns The Washington Post.)
-While Kolcheff did not disclose exact terms, this ensures that he won’t be departing Twitch within the next couple years.
+While Kolcheff did not disclose exact terms, this ensures that he won’t be departing Twitch within the next couple of years.

 “For 10 years, Twitch has been my home,” Kolcheff told The Post.
-“It’s where the [Mercs Family community] grew up and where I’m able to maintain an active and close relationship with my audience.
+“It’s where the ['Mercs Family’ community] grew up and where I’m able to maintain an active and close relationship with my audience.
 That’s what is most important to me: serving the community and finding new ways to stay close to my chat.”

 Kolcheff, a co-owner of esports organization FaZe Clan, has over 6 million followers on Twitch and regularly ranks among the platform’s most-watched streamers.
 He’s also had dalliances with the mainstream in the form of an appearance in a recent NFL ad, regular NFL-related streams, a June Sports Illustrated cover featuring FaZe Clan and a partnership to promote the gambling arm of oft-controversial media company Barstool Sports.